-The mill levy is a property tax that is used to provide essential government services to the community (e.g., roads, emergency services, and public education).
-For a given portfolio of services it can be expected that total assessed value and average mill levy should be inversely related.
-Increases in population create greater demands on public services, but also generate sales tax and property tax revenues.
-If increases in population and assessed value are not accompanied by reductions in average tax burden, then population growth is not paying its way or the community has decided to increase the amount or quality of services provided per capita.
+The mill levy is a property tax that is used to provide essential government services to the community (e.g, roads, emergency services, and public education).
+For a given portfolio of services it can be expected that capita.
 For example, Alamosa and Custer County both experienced increases in population and assessed value.
 Despite this there were increases in the mill levy over the period.